-7.101.4.2.
+7.11.4.2.
 Procedure for Selecting External Peer Reviewers

-Each college or department and the library are responsible for developing procedures for selecting external peer reviewers for clinical, library, and research faculty members in accordance with procedures set forth in Section 7.67.1.
-By May 20 in the year preceding the promotion review, the Administrator (Department Chair, Dean, or Provost) to whom the candidate applied for promotion review shall solicit nominations for promotion are submitted to chairs and deanage.
+Each college or department and the library are responsible for developing procedures for selecting external peer reviewers for clinical, library, and research faculty members in accordance with procedures set forth in Section 7.7.1.
+By May 20 in the year preceding the promotion review, the Administrator (Department Chair, Dean, or Provost) to whom the candidate applied for promotion review shall solicit nominations of individuals to serve as external peer reviewers from the candidate and from all faculty members in the department (or equivalent) who are eligible to serve on the Departmental Committee (or equivalent).
+In cases where the candidate has neither a departmental or college affiliation, the Provost shall establish and implement a procedure for nominating external peer reviewers.
+The names of nominees to serve as external peer reviewers, along with supporting documentation of the nominee's qualifications, must be submitted in writing to the Department Chair by June 15.

-7.101.4.3.
+7.11.4.3.
 Procedure for Soliciting External Peer Reviews

 By June 15, the candidate shall provide the Administrator (Department Chair, Dean, or Provost) to whom the candidate applied for promotion review with a packet of information to send to the external peer reviewers.
 For research faculty members, the packet shall include a curriculum vitae and representative examples of the candidate's scholarly and/or creative achievements.
-For clinical, Librarians and lecturers, the packet shall include the candidate's curriculum vitae and evidence of accomplishments in the areas of activity (i.e., teaching, scholarly and/or creative achievements, service, and clinical and professional practice) for which the candidate has responsibilities in accordance with criteria established by the department and/or college in which the appointment is held.
+For clinical, Librarians and lecturers , the packet shall include the candidate's curriculum vitae and evidence of accomplishments in the areas of activity (i.e., teaching, scholarly and/or creative achievements, service, and clinical and professional practice) for which the candidate has responsibilities in accordance with criteria established by the department and/or college in which the appointment is held.